There are now 3 possible online modes for units:

 - Students are able to (1) identify and apply complex accounting principles, standards and practices relating to companies including group accounting; (2) critically evaluate and solve advanced accounting problems; (3) demonstrate an ability to work in a diverse team to achieve team goals; and (4) demonstrate the ability to produce clear and concise written communication in a complex accounting context to accountants and non-accountants.

-- Typically this unit is assessed in the following ways: (1) weekly preparation; (2) online quizzes; and (3) tests.
+- Indicative assessments in this unit are as follows: (1) online quizzes; (2) group presentation; and (3) tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)